 These exercises are much more challenging than the basic bird dog.
 Make sure you have mastered the bird dog, the plank, and the single leg balance before progressing to them.

 Exercises are an important part of daily life for humans and dogs alike.
-Everything comes from the core, which is much more than a six pack.
-Our core stabilizers should keep us safe and stable during movement.
+Everything comes from the core, which is much more than a six-pack.
+Our core stabilizers should keep us safe and stable during movement, at all times.

 Often times cues such as “bracing”, or “drawing in” are used when coaching core exercises, but these phrases can be misleading.
 Yes, you want your core to contract, but the spine should remain neutral.
 Tilting the hips forces the muscles on either side of the spine to contract, and or stretch, which is not the goal during core stabilization.